-Here you can find our entire range of ski goggles and snowboard goggles, so you are well equipped for the ski trip.
+Here you can find our entire range of ski goggles, so you are well equipped for the ski trip.

-Good skiing goggles are an important part of your skiing gear, especially when the weather is at its coldest during the middle of the winter.
-Ski goggles come at different price levels, and the extra value you get from buying the more expensive goggles are typically better glass that protects your eyes against bright sunlight.
+Good ski goggles are an important part of your skiing gear, especially when the weather is at its coldest during the middle of the winter.
+Ski goggles come at different price levels, and the extra value you get from buying the more expensive goggles typically have better quality lenses, that protect your eyes against bright sunlight.

 The lens of the ski goggles

-When the weather is grey and cloudy and maybe with heavy snow, it is a good idea to have a lighter lens - maybe with yellow glass.
+When the weather is grey and cloudy and maybe with heavy snow, it's a good idea to have a lighter lens - maybe with a yellow lense.
 On the other hand - when the weather is light and sunny, a black, dark blue or gray lens will be the optimal choice.
 It's always a good idea to bring ski goggles with the right type of lens.

 The fit of the ski goggles

-The ski goggles should fit tightly on your face, without being too tight though.
-All the ski goggles you find at SkatePro come with adjustable straps to keep the ski goggles in place.
-Many of the models do also have a wide panorama-view so you have a better overview of the entire skiing area.
+The ski goggles should fit tightly on your face, without being too tight.
+All the ski goggles you find at SkatePro come with adjustable straps to keep the goggles in place.
+Many of the models do also have a wide panorama view, so you have a better overview of the entire skiing area.
 We also have special OTG-models that have room for your normal glasses under the ski goggles.